In recent years, the versatile applications of coco peat have transcended the boundaries of traditional gardening practices.

 1.Soil Amendment and Improvement:

-Mixing coco peat into garden soil improves aeration and water-holding capacity, leading to healthier root systems and overall plant growth.
+The addition of coco peat into garden soil enhances aeration and also improves the water-holding capability thereby resulting in better root development and general plant growth.

 2. Seed Starting Medium: